To scale your business as a successful leader—hire the right people and get out of their way.

-- An attitude: Someone with a strong personality who doesn’t like being told what to do.
-Someone who will accept your support but doesn’t want your constant involvement.
+- An attitude: Someone with a strong personality who isn’t afraid to speak up and challenge the status quo.
+Someone who will accept your support but doesn’t need your constant involvement.

-- A growth mindset: Someone with what Carol Dweck (@mindsetworks) describes as a “growth mindset,” rather than a fixed mindset.
-Someone with a naturally thick skin, who seeks criticism, craves feedback and learns from their mistakes.
+- A growth mindset: Someone with what Carol Dweck (Mindset Works) describes as a “growth mindset” rather than a fixed mindset.
+Someone with naturally thick skin, who seeks criticism, craves feedback and learns from their mistakes.

-The three traits above are what Jason needs for his company, but that doesn’t necessarily mean they’re right for you.
+The three traits above are what Jason said he needs for his company, but they may be different for you.
 The point is to know what you, your company, and your teams need to succeed; and to settle for nothing less.

-At first, this leadership approach might feel unnatural and will probably require conscious effort on your part.
+At first, this leadership approach might feel unnatural and will require a conscious effort on your part.
 So here’s the question: Is it worth it?

-“People seem passionate, energized and generally happy to be working at Marqeta.
+“People seem passionate, energized and generally happy to be working.
 I believe that this is a direct result of employees feeling ownership of Marqeta’s vision […] and the first time you called me your business partner, I felt valued, trusted, and energized to succeed my own expectations of myself and ready to be a leader as an attorney and strategic partner.”

-But to really see the potential of this leadership style, let me share a quick story that illustrates just how far Jason has taken this concept:
+To see this leadership style’s potential, here’s a quick story illustrating how far Jason has taken this concept.

 After experiencing the growing success and independence of his self-driven teams, Jason brought together business partners from each part of Marqeta to create an Extended Leadership Team (ELT).

-During a recent end-of-year review, Jason gathered the ELT in a room together and said, “For us to succeed in the next 12 months, all of you need to be in sync.
-At the end of the day, this doesn’t involve me.
+During an end-of-year review, Jason gathered the ELT in a room and said, “For us to succeed in the next 12 months, all of you need to be in sync.
+This doesn’t involve me.
 I don’t need to be here.
 In fact, I shouldn’t be here.
-So myself and the rest of the executive team are going to leave, and we want all of you to get on the same page.
+So we are going to leave, and we want all of you to get on the same page.
 When we come back, you tell us what we need to do to be successful in the coming year.”

-And when they came back some time later, the ELT actually kicked Jason and the other executives out so they could wrap up.
+When they returned later, the ELT kicked Jason and the other executives out so they could wrap up.
 That’s what taking ownership looks like.

-By the time they finished, the ELT had created such a comprehensive plan for the coming year that Marqeta has since adopted 95% of it; all without Jason’s direct involvement or supervision.
+By the time they finished, the ELT had created such a comprehensive plan for the coming year that the business adopted 95% of it, all without needing Jason’s direct supervision.